UK tech experts · info@vividrepairs.co.uk

 Philips Evnia 49-inch QD OLED 5120x1440 240Hz Gaming Monitor Review UK 2026

-Right, let’s talk about the monster.
+Right, let's talk about the monster.
 The Evnia 49-inch QD OLED is what happens when Philips decides to compete with the big boys.
-At £869.99, it’s the most expensive monitor in our best Philips monitors under £1000 roundup, but it’s also the most impressive display I’ve tested this year.
+At this price, it's the most expensive monitor in our best Philips monitors under £1000 roundup, but it's also the most impressive display I've tested this year.

 Gaming performance is where this monitor justifies its price.
 The 240Hz refresh rate combined with 0.03ms response time delivers buttery smooth gameplay with zero motion blur.
 It supports both FreeSync and G-Sync, so you're covered regardless of your graphics card.
 The ultrawide format transforms racing games and flight sims, giving you peripheral vision that flat screens can't match.